iPACT-Platform/PIKS2D/README.md

 The PIKS2D is licensed under the MIT license, see the file `LICENSE`.

 ## Who is funding PIKS2D
-Development of PIKS2D is supported by the Engineering and Physical Sciences Research Council, European Union’s Horizon 2020 Research and Innovation Programme under the Marie Skłodowska-Curie Action.
+Development of PIKS2D is supported by the Engineering and Physical Sciences Research Council, European Union’s Horizon 2020 Marie Skłodowska-Curie Individual Fellowship.